 A note on balance sheets

-Bookkeeping software uses double-entry bookkeeping, which builds both the income statement and balance sheet.
-Most sole proprietors don’t really need a balance sheet, since there is no separation between the person and the business.
+Double-entry bookkeeping is standard in bookkeeping software and builds both the income statement and balance sheet.
+Since there is no separation between the person and the business, most sole proprietors don’t really need a balance sheet anyway.

 We recommend only using software if you need to.
 The end result is unreliable if the bookkeeping is not done right or is incomplete.